cathysnell/RepData_PeerAssessment1/PA1_template.md

 ---

-## Loading and preprocessing the data
+### Loading and preprocessing the data

-Load the data and process/transform the data into a format suitable for analysis.
+Load the data.
+No processing/transforming is needed to start analysis.

 ```r